ywsqlbvxx/NullBounce-Recode/README.md

 2. Fix a bug where rotation modules still affect the player after being turned off.
 3. Make a centralized clicking system, with legit patterns.
 4. Add full backwards-compatibility with historical LiquidBounce versions (b68, b72).
+5. Add modern bypasses for current anticheats in certain servers (such as Verus, Vulcan, Old/Latest Intave)

 Any additional goals are easily found by code searching "TO-DO", and are equally as important, if not more.
 If you have experience in one or more of these fields, we would highly appreciate your support.